SlapOS/slapos/software/caddy-frontend/README.caddy_frontend.rst

  * master (the controlling one)
  * kedifa (contains kedifa server)
- * caddy-frontend-N which contains the running processes to serve sites - this partition can be replicated by ``-frontend-quantity`` parameter
+ * frontend-node-N which contains the running processes to serve sites - this partition can be replicated by ``-frontend-quantity`` parameter

-It means sites are served in ``caddy-frontend-N`` partition, and this partition is structured as:
+It means sites are served in ``frontend-node-N`` partition, and this partition is structured as:

  * Caddy serving the browser [client-facing-caddy]
  * (optional) Apache Traffic Server for caching [ats]